 “Privately-owned Affiliate networks will forever remain the best.
 It is less intrusive, often times natural, flows with the publisher's offer and super flexible.
 You don't need 100k fake website visits to launch any of those.” — Kolapo Imam

 “That highly depends on your target audience...
 Niche is probably better served with less mainstream networks...” — Sarah Marks

 “Like most things, it depends on a few things: niche, product(s), and your audience.
 AdSense is great for top-of funnel reach.
 However, once you have a community, I'd much rather build an email list and work off a private (personalized) network.” — Brian Kato

 “My preference is for affiliate marketing.
 Making 'commission' off of products/services you recommend speaks to me.
 Personally, I'm huge a proponent of old-school advertising and not a fan of this tracker-based ad revenue.” — Amy Hampton

 Do You Have Website Monetization Tips?

 If so, please share them in the comments below.
 We also want to thank all that participated in the chat.
 We will be looking for your expert insights next week.
-It starts at 11 am ET/4 pm BST for #Semrushchat on Twitter and gain insights from some of the best marketers in the industry.
+Join us every Wednesday at 11 am ET/4 pm BST for #Semrushchat on Twitter and gain insights from some of the best marketers in the industry.